Montpelier Female Institute: Montpelier Female Institute

 In its next phase, the Institute was solely a girls’ school.
 By 1862 its title was the Montpelier Female Institute, and its rector was the Welshman Rev John T Pryse.
 Under Union threat, the school was closed in 1864 and the students sent to Macon.
 Its grounds and buildings were used as a supply station, training ground and convalescent home for Confederate soldiers.

 Montpelier Collegiate Institute

 There had been recent renovations in 1866, when an advertisement appeared for the start of the September term at what was now named the ‘Montpelier Collegiate Institute’.
 A fire occurred in 1872, which appears to have marked a temporary end to teaching there, but Pryse undertook to continue holding services at the chapel.

 The final phase

 In its final incarnation, the school was purchased by Benjamin M Polhill and his wife.
 Under his management a school for boys continued in operation until 1878.
-The site was again sold, and remains in private hands.
+The site was again sold in 1879 to Captain John Waller Hart.
+The property remains private and is still owned by the Hart family.